kachayev/ssl-in-one-epoch/README.md

 * The use of the `ReLU` activation within the feature encoder doesn't appear to significantly alter performance.
 Utilizing alternative activation layers, such as `Tanh`, yields comparable results.
 Interestingly, while in some cases a `ReLU` post a `BatchNorm1d` can carry nuanced implications, that doesn't seem to be the scenario here.

-* The inclusion of `BatchNorm1d` is paramount, both for the feature encoder and the projection network.
+* The inclusion of `BatchNorm1d` is not paramount (by any means), both for the feature encoder and the projection network.
+Removing both batch norms drops top1 test performance for `n_patches=50` on CIFAR10 from 89.25% to 88.81%.

 * The TCR loss displays a marked sensitivity concerning the number of patches used and the structure of the batch.
 As one might intuitively expect, when a batch inadvertently contains patches from the same image, there's a considerable dip in performance.

+* LARS optimizer is critical.
+Without it, the top1 accuracy for `n_patches=50` on CIFAR10 is only 57.97%.
+This fact is worrisome without good theoretical understanding of what exactly leads to such performance gain when applying LARS.
+It seems one of the original goal was to find an SSL algorithm that doesn't depend drastically on details of the training regime.

 (This list will be updated with more experiments.)